danja/analog-computer/notes/motivation.md

 * The individual components of artificial neural networks are composed of essentially analog computing units (done digitally).
 Though you may have thousands in a typical nn, I think it might be useful to play with one or two in isolation.

-* real neural networks - in the brain use quite a different system than the computer ones.
-The computer ones are typically based around continuous signals, the animal ones pass around spike.
+* neuromorphic neural networks - in the brain use quite a different system than the computer ones.
+The computer ones are typically based around continuous signals, the animal ones pass around spikes.
 Could be some potential for useful experimentation.

 * chaos!
 They're ideal for creating chaotic systems, something to play with.